hellotunamayo/ZeroCounterPP/README.md

 # Privacy Policy for ZeroCounter
-I Don't store and collect any privacy information from ZeroCounter :)
+I don't store and collect any privacy information from ZeroCounter :)
 Thank you.